HydraDragonAntivirus/HydraDragonAntivirus/README.md

 - Don't forget to do a clean up, as it takes up too much space while processing files against ransomware, etc.
 - You need too much storage because it logs everything.

+**Note 9:**

+- I have collected every malicious IP, domain from the Internet.
+So there must be big false positives, but I handle them.

 ## Internet Access In Sandboxie
 - HIPS detection shouldn't work if you don't open the Internet in Sandboxie.
 To enable it go to: Sandbox -> DefaultBox -> Sandbox Settings -> Restrictions -> Internet Access -> Click "BLock All Programs" then click "Allow All Programs" then save it and you're done!.  https://sandboxie-plus.com/sandboxie/restrictionssettings/